tiburona/likhtik_scripts/spike_data_processing/README.md

 paradigms.
 It takes as input Phy-curated spike data, raw local field potential data, and/or behavioral data and outputs plots and/or csv files for further data analysis.

+As a first step, activate the virtual environment by navigating to the `spike_data_processing` directory in your shell and executing the command `source venv/bin/activate` (on Unix-like systems).

 The file that you execute to make one of those things happen is [main.py](main.py).
 The `main` function initializes a `Runner`, which must receive three things: the name of the procedure you're going to run, the configuration of your experiment, and the configuration of the procedure you're going to run.
 The two configurations can be paths to JSON